DavidePatria/rtabmap_fast_planner_px4/README.md

 to setup your workspace for the simulation do the following:

-- clone `https://github.com/DavidePatria/mavros_controllers` for the geometric controller, making also sure to have the required dependencies.
+- clone the geometric controller from `https://github.com/DavidePatria/mavros_controllers`, making also sure to have the required dependencies.
-- clone this repo, making sure to check the single packages readmes to install the required dependencies
+- clone this repo, making sure to check every package readme to install the required dependencies
-- build the container based on *ubuntu 18.04* and *ros melodic* to run *Fast-Planner* from the folder located in this repo, following the instrucions in its readme
+- build the container, based on *ubuntu 18.04* and *ros melodic*, to run *Fast-Planner* from the folder located in this repo, following the instrucions in its readme

 # Important notes